How To Apply for Student Loan Forgiveness

 Finally, borrowers may be able to qualify if they can prove that repayment would cause undue hardship.
 If you think you might qualify for this type of loan, be sure to research all available programs and see if you meet the eligibility requirements.

-How Is Student Loan Forgiveness Taxed?
+How Student Loan Forgiveness Is Taxed

 The student loan forgiveness program is a great way to get out of debt, but it's important to understand how it works before you apply.
-One of the most common queries we get is how taxes on student loan forgiveness work.

-Here's the short answer: any forgiven debt is considered taxable income by the IRS.
+Any forgiven debt is considered taxable income by the IRS.
 So, if you have $50,000 in student loans forgiven, you’ll be taxed on that $50,000 as if it were income.

 Now, there are some exceptions to this rule.
 If you are married and file separately, the forgiven debt will only be taxed on your return.
 And if you’re insolvent (that is, your debts exceed your assets), the forgiven debt may not be taxed at all.